top of page

 Felicity Fulcher

-Felicity is a passionate Paediatric occupational therapist who has recently moved to the beautiful Sunshine Coast.
+Felicity is a passionate Paediatric Occupational Therapist who has recently moved to the beautiful Sunshine Coast.
 After completing her degree in Geelong at Deakin University, Felicity found her passion for working with children through her experience working in private practice, community based organisations and kindergarten settings.
 Felicity finds immense joy in providing a nurturing, strengths based approach to support a child to grow and accomplish their developmental goals and milestones.
 At the heart of Felicity's approach is a strong commitment to a holistic family-centered approach which focuses on the families main priorities and concerns.
 Felicity enjoys incorporating evidence and collaborating with other professionals to provide effective support and strategies for families.
 Felicity has a strong interest in toileting and feeding concerns with children and additionally has a passion for working with children on emotional regulation, interception, self-care and fine/gross motor skills.
 Felicity utilises her patient, empathetic approach to ensure her sessions are fun, innovative and tailored to the child's individual needs and abilities.
 Her ultimate objective as an occupational therapist is to empower children to reach their full potential to learn, grow and play.
 She feels immense pride and is privileged to guide every child through their individual journey and to see their progress.

 Julia Cullen